berto/berto.com/docs/2014-12-21-one-cell-to-rule-them-all.md

 Classic spreadsheets are still behind on things like UI, automation or APIs.
 They are needlessly ugly and static for today's day and age.

 I have started a company to do fix this with others who feel the same pains.
-We a are building [Rows](http://rows.com), a **a new spreadsheet, with data Integrations and slick, Live Sharing.**!
+We a are building [Rows](http://rows.com), a **new spreadsheet, with data Integrations and slick, Live Sharing.**!

 * we empower end-users as creators, giving them access to modern computation like data & APIs in a spreadsheet;
 * we generate slick shareable web apps giving creators a wider audience for their spreadsheets;